 The Compassionate Christ

-Tuesday of Week 24 in Ordinary Time - Cycle II
+Tuesday of Week 24 in Ordinary Time - Cycle I

 In today's Gospel we read that Jesus is both powerful and compassionate.
-When He saw the funeral procession leaving the town of Naim as a widowed mother was about to bury her only child, Jesus realised that the most difficult time for her was not at this moment but when she must return to an empty house alone.
+When He saw the funeral procession leaving the town of Naim, He sized up the situation in a moment.
+Here was a widowed mother about to bury her only child.
+Jesus realised that the most difficult time for her was not at this moment but when she must return to an empty house alone.

 Heavenly Father, may each one of us be filled with the same awe and praise of Your Son today as those in the crowd were 2,000 years ago.